Working on Digital Research Alliance of Canada Clusters

 Before you can use the Alliance compute clusters and high capacity storage resources you need to Create Digital Research Alliance of Canada Account.
 You only need to do that once when you join the MOAD group, no matter how many different compute clusters you end up working on.

 For each cluster that you work on, you need to do some initial setup.
-Our Alliance allocation that gives us higher than default priority for compute, and larger project and nearline storage allocations is on the graham.computecanada.ca cluster located in Waterloo.
+Our Alliance allocation that gives us higher than default priority for compute, and larger project and nearline storage allocations is on the graham.alliancecan.ca cluster located in Waterloo.
 The instructions below are for setup on graham.

 We also have default allocations available on:

-• beluga.computecanada.ca, located in Montréal.
+• beluga.alliancecan.ca, located in Montréal.

-• cedar.computecanada.ca, located in Burnaby.
+• cedar.alliancecan.ca, located in Burnaby.

-• narval.computecanada.ca, located in Montréal.
+• narval.alliancecan.ca, located in Montréal.

-Our jobs generally do not require sufficient resources to qualify to run on the niagara.computecanada.ca cluster located in Toronto.
+Our jobs generally do not require sufficient resources to qualify to run on the niagara.alliancecan.ca cluster located in Toronto.

 Create Digital Research Alliance of Canada Account